 Veteran plates are special licence plates available to veterans who served or who are currently serving

 The B.C.
 Veterans Commemorative Association , the BC/Yukon Command of the Royal Canadian Legion , and the Canadian Peacekeeping Veterans Association (not ICBC) are the authorized service organizations responsible for approving veterans' eligibility for the plates.
-Once approved, veterans can apply to their Autoplan broker for a set of Veteran plates for their vehicle.
+Once you're approved, you can apply to your Autoplan broker for a set of Veteran plates for your vehicle.

-The authorized service organization will process your application, and mail your approved application back to you.
-To order your Veteran plates, take your original approved form to your Autoplan broker.
+The authorized service organization will approve your application, and mail it back to you.
+When you receive the original approved form, take it to your Autoplan broker.

 Your Autoplan broker will call you once the plates have arrived at their office.
-To collect your plates, you will have to bring your current Owner's Certificate of Insurance, Vehicle Licence and Registration to your Autoplan broker along with your current licence plates.
-Your current plates will be exchanged for Veteran plates.
+To collect your plates, bring your current Owner's Certificate of Insurance, Vehicle Licence and Registration to your Autoplan broker, along with your current licence plates.

-When you hand in your current licence plates to your Autoplan broker, you will be issued Veteran plates at no additional cost.
-(If you don't have a set of current licence plates, an $18 new plate fee applies.)
+When you hand in your current licence plates to your Autoplan broker, you'll be issued Veteran plates at no additional cost.
+(If you don't surrender your current licence plates, an $18 new plate fee applies.)

-It takes up to seven weeks to obtain your Veteran plates.
+It takes up to seven weeks to get your Veteran plates.
 This includes

-For inquiries about Veteran plates, contact one of the following authorized service organizations:
+For inquiries about Veteran plates, contact one of these authorized service organizations: